khin-github1/NLP-2025/NLP-A4-v1/README.md

 ## Task 1 - Training BERT from Scratch
 ### Introduction
 This report evaluates the implementation of a Siamese-BERT (S-BERT) model for Natural Language Inference (NLI) classification using the MNLI dataset.
-The primary objective wasto compare the performance of an S-BERT model trained on a custom BERT variant against a pre-trained S-BERT model.

 - Dataset: [BookCorpus](https://huggingface.co/datasets/bookcorpus/bookcorpus)